 How do I access the electronic exams?

 Exams must be accessed through your MyWCL account.
 You will gain access to MyWCL shortly after you create your MyAU account.
-It is preferable that you to create your MyAU account before arrival once you receive your AU ID in May.
-Please check the pre-arrival section of this site and watch two webinars on how to create your MyAU account and how to use your MyWCL account.
+It is preferable that you create your MyAU account before arrival once you receive your AU ID in May.
+Please check the pre-arrival section of this site and watch two presentations on how to create your MyAU account and how to use your MyWCL account.
 Exams can ONLY be accessed in that way and each student must download their exams individually.
 You MUST use this system to complete the exams.
 Exam questions cannot be obtained from other students in the course--this is considered cheating.
 For instructions on how to take the MyWCL exam, please read the Powerpoint presentation here.
 If your professor has assigned an essay, please review the instructions to upload that essay to the student dropbox of your course.